RedHatProductSecurity/security-data-guidelines/docs/sbom.md

       ]
     },

-To associate a set of remote sources with sources repository referencing them use:
+To associate a set of remote sources with the repository referencing them, use:

 === "SPDX 2.3"